-The following table shows the compensation estimated to be earned by each Trustee for the Funds' current fiscal year ending July 31, 2023.
+The following table shows the compensation earned by each Trustee for the Fund's current fiscal year ending July 31, 2024.
 Independent Trustee fees are an obligation of the Trust and are paid by the Adviser, as are other Trust expenses.
 The Trust pays the Adviser a unitary fee which the Adviser uses to pay Trust expenses.
 Trustee compensation shown below does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

-Name Estimated Aggregate Compensation From Fund Estimated Total Compensation From Fund Complex Paid to Trustees (1)
+Name Aggregate Compensation From Fund Total Compensation From Fund Complex Paid to Trustees (1)

 Interested Trustees

 Eric W. Falkeis \$0 \$0

 Independent Trustees

-Javier Marquina \$0 \$32,500
+Javier Marquina \$0 \$90,000

-Michelle McDonough \$0 \$32,500
+Michelle McDonough \$0 \$102,500

-David Norris \$0 \$32,500
+David Norris \$0 \$105,000